Be prepared for anything

 Keep in mind that as long as the money in a 529 savings plan is used for a qualified expense, it's tax-free.
 That's a big perk!
 If you withdraw the cash for any other purpose, you'll pay taxes on any gains, as well as a 10% early withdrawal federal tax penalty in addition to federal and, if applicable, state income tax.
 States take different approaches to the income tax treatment of withdrawals.
 For example, withdrawals for K-12 expenses may not be exempt from state tax in certain states.
 (But note that if that dream scholarship comes through, you are allowed to withdraw the amount of that scholarship without penalty.)

 The money in a 529 savings plan isn’t limited to four-year universities.
-Community colleges, seminaries, trade schools… any path your child chooses that involves professional training at an accredited institution could be eligible for a 529 savings plan.
+Community colleges, seminaries, trade schools or certain apprenticeship programs … any path your child chooses that involves professional training at an accredited institution could be eligible for a 529 savings plan.
 You can find a full list of accredited choices on FAFSA.

 Maybe a younger child can take advantage of the money you saved in your 529 savings plan.
 The assets in a 529 savings plan can be used for tuition at private K-12 schools (up to $10,000 a year), but note that not all states allow K-12 tuition as a 529 savings plan qualified expense for state tax purposes.